freecomputinglab/rheo.ohrg.org/pages/index.typ

 If you write anything as simple as a blog or as complex as a dissertation or monograph in Typst, Rheo enables you to publish it in multiple formats.
 If you are willing to learn #link("https://typst.app/docs/reference/syntax/")[a little bit of syntax], you can turn a piece of writing into a website, an adaptive document, and/or a printable document.

+Some of the things you can write and publish with Rheo include:
+- A blog
+- A paper
+- A dissertation
+- A book manuscript
+- A novel
+- A text book
+- Technical documentation

-Rheo is for anyone who has ever spent regrettable hours formatting citatons, fighting with LaTeX, who has experienced the limitatons of Markdown, or who wants to benefit from the richer writing experience that Typst makes possible (more on this in the next section).
+Rheo is for anyone who has ever spent regrettable hours formatting citatons, fighting with LaTeX, who has experienced the limitations of Markdown, or who wants to benefit from the richer writing experience that Typst makes possible (more on this in the next section).
 It is for students and teachers, humanists and scientists, bloggers and novelists.

 If you have only ever used Microsoft Word to author text, or haven't heard the phrase 'markup language' before, we recommend first familiarizing yourself with Markdown via #link("https://www.markdowntutorial.com")[the beginner's tutorial].